How it all started

 Meet the headsup team

-Tim was forced from contact sport as a result of sustaining six (recorded) head Injuries throughout his amature athletic career.
-He believes that the best way to prevent other athletes from experiencing the same concussion problems he endured is to take action.
-Co-founding Headsup has provided him a new platform to raise awareness on sport related concussions.
+Tim was forced from contact sport as a result of sustaining six diagnosed head injuries throughout his amateur athletic career.
+He believes that the best way to prevent other people from experiencing the same concussion problems he endured is to take action.
+Co-founding Headsup has provided him the platform to do exactly that.
 Through the brand, Tim hopes to one day lobby for policy change in sport and to help further the development of protective gear for athletes.

-The Canadian Concussion Centre is a Canadian study based out of the Krembil Neuroscience Centre, at Toronto Western Hospital.
+The Canadian Concussion Centre conducts research based out of the Krembil Neuroscience Centre, at Toronto Western Hospital.
 They are focused on examining the possible correlation between repeated concussions and late deterioration of brain function.
 This problem is suspected to be especially frequent after repeated concussions in sports, but may also occur after concussions involving motor vehicle crashes, industrial injuries or falls.

 The Canadian Concussion Centre is the world's first program dedicated to a four pronged approach to concussions – research, education, diagnosis and treatment.
 The project is based out of the Krembil Neuroscience Centre at the University Health Network's Toronto Western Hospital.
 It is led by internationally acclaimed concussion expert, Dr. Charles Tator.
 The research team includes some of the world leaders in brain injury research, imaging, genetics, clinical care, neuropsychology, and psychiatry.